Ch1ffr3punk/pluto/README.md

 # pluto
-pluto - A Tor Hidden Service SMTP Relay.
+pluto - A Tor Hidden Service SMTP Relay using ORB.
 Tested with [Mini Mailer](https://github.com/Ch1ffr3punk/mmg) and [smtpdump](https://github.com/Ch1ffr3punk/smtpdump).

-To generate TLS certificates simply run:
-$ openssl req -nodes -new -x509 -keyout key.pem -out cert.pem

-If you like pluto, consider a small donation in crypto currency.

-BTC: 129yB8kL8mQVZufNS4huajsdJPa48aHwHz
-Nym: n1yql04xjhmlhfkjsk8x8g7fynm27xzvnk23wfys
-XMR: 45TJx8ZHngM4GuNfYxRw7R7vRyFgfMVp862JqycMrPmyfTfJAYcQGEzT27wL1z5RG1b5XfRPJk97KeZr1svK8qES2z1uZrS
+A README for how to use the ORB (Onion Reply Block) feature will be added soon.
+Stay tuned!